Chart Color Schemes

 Charlestown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 24 projects likely impacting the area.
-Key projects include Lake Macquarie Private Hospital Expansion, Uniting Charlestown, 27 Dickinson Street Residential Development, and 14 Frederick Street Residential Development.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of 24 projects likely to impact the area.
+Notable projects include Lake Macquarie Private Hospital Expansion, Uniting Charlestown, 27 Dickinson Street Residential Development, and 14 Frederick Street Residential Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.